AlexTISYoung/snipar/docs/guide.rst

 **Introduction**

-sibreg is a python library for performing robust GWAS using nuclear family data with a random effects model for within family phenotypic correlations
+sibreg is a python library for imputing missing parental genotypes from observed sibling and parental genotypes, and for performing robust GWAS using the resulting imputed parental genotypes

-sibreg also contains scripts for imputing missing parental genotypes from sibling pairs (provided IBD sharing information) and from parent-offspring pairs (with one missing parent)

-In the sibreg/bin subdirectory, there are two scripts for imputing missing parental genotypes:
+In the sibreg/sibreg/bin subdirectory, there are two scripts for imputing missing parental genotypes:

---'impute_from_sibs.py'(:doc:`impute_from_sibs`)
+--'impute_runner.py'(:doc:`impute_runner`)
     imputes the expected sum of maternal and paternal genotypes given genotype data on the sibling offspring of the parents and IBD sharing between the sibling offspring

---'impute_po.py'(:doc:`impute_po`)
+--'impute_po.py'(:doc:`sibreg.bin.impute_runner`)
     imputes the expected genotype of the missing parent given one parent and a number of sibling offspring of the parent and the missing parent